Strokes of Color: Artwork by Beril Cakir

 What is a cabinet of curiosities?
 The term “cabinet” originally described a room rather than a piece of furniture.
 These rooms, formally started in the sixteenth century, held large collections of unique objects.
 They served to demonstrate a person’s wealth and power, as well as provide entertainment for people to experience the strange and different.
-Some collections served a more scholarly function and were used as a teaching and research tool.
+Some collections served a more scholarly function and were used as teaching and research tools.

-Gaston College Annual Art Show
+Yellow: Gaston College Annual Art Show

 131 West Main Street, Dallas, North Carolina, 28034